-One key difference with the program is that the practices are optional, so you can do only the play portion if you would like.
-The cost for just the each match comes out to being just $20 for 1.5 hours of play.
+One key difference with the program is that the practices are optional, so you can participate in only the play portion if you prefer.
+The cost for each match comes out to being just $23 for 1.5 hours of play.

 What is the match format?

-Each week, your scores are recorded using the following system:
+Each week, scores are recorded using the following system:

-Division standings will be determined by the highest average number of points won per match during the season:
+Division standings are based on the highest average number of points won during a session:

 3 points per match played